Jakus23/non/README.md

       Doctors
     minor child count
 ```
-You'll see that some slots may have defaults to help you understand what data can be slotted in for a record while others do not.
-A semicolon is used to seperate the slot from the default.
-Each slot may also act as a selecter for some frames.
+You'll see that some slots may have defaults to help you keep your slots consistent.
+A colon separates the slot from the default.
+Each slot may also act as a selector for some frames.
 We also should order the slots from most essential to least descriptive.

 Terminal
 --------
+> When you go pro you'll build your to-do list using terminal

 You sometimes have records of your frames.
-Maybe for testing, once you have used an implemenation tool like Excel.
+It is to map variations of data for a slot.

 Let's also use person for this example
 ```